MrYsLab/telemetrix-rpi-pico/docs/spi.md

 ```

 This method must be called before calling any other spi method.
 You may choose
-to use the "standard" MOSI, MISO and Clock pins as listed above, or if you wish to use
+to use the "standard" MOSI, MISO, and Clock pins as listed above, or if you wish to use
 a different set of pins, set *qualify_pins* to False.

 All chip select pins for the select SPI port are specified when calling this method.